syncfusion-content/uwp-docs/uwp/DataGrid/Paging.md

 ---
 layout: post
-title: Paging in UWP DataGrid control | Syncfusion®
+title: Paging in UWP SfDataGrid | Syncfusion®
-description: Learn here all about Paging support in Syncfusion® UWP DataGrid (SfDataGrid) control, its elements, features, and more.
+description: Learn about paging in Syncfusion® UWP SfDataGrid.
+Display large datasets efficiently by loading records in pages and improving navigation and performance.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Paging in UWP DataGrid (SfDataGrid)
+# Paging in UWP SfDataGrid

 SfDataGrid provides support to manipulate the data using SfDataPager control.
 You can refer [SfDataPager](http://help.syncfusion.com/uwp/datapager) control user guide for more information.